Overview

 Concept

-In a Multicast Switching system, audio, video, and USB data are distributed based on their multicast IP addresses.
-To simplify configuration, each multicast IP corresponds to a Channel number.
+In a Multicast Switching system, audio, video, and USB are routed by multicast IP addresses.
+Each multicast IP maps to a Channel number for simple control and configuration.

-- Audio and Video use separate multicast IPs, allowing independent routing.
+- Audio and Video use separate multicast IPs, enabling independent routing in Flexible Mode.

-- Each Decoder changes its Channel to match the Encoder it should receive from.
+- Each Decoder changes its Channel to match the desired Encoder.

 Default Multicast IPs